Fidelxyz/DXCam-CPP/README.md

 cv::Mat frame = camera.grab();
 ```

-It is worth nothing that `.grab` will return an empty `cv::Mat` such
+It is worth noting that `.grab` will return an empty `cv::Mat` such
 that `cv::Mat.empty() == true` if there is no new frame since
 the last time you called `.grab`.

-To screenshot a specific region, use the `region` parameter: it takes
+To screenshot a specific region, use the `region` argument: it takes
-`DXCam::Region{left, top, right, bottom}` as the left, top, right, bottom
+`DXCam::Region{int left, int top, int right, int bottom}` as the left, top,
-coordinates of the bounding box.
+right, bottom coordinates of the bounding box.

 ```cpp
 cv::Mat frame = camera.grab({0, 0, 1920, 1080});